Allahiyah Movement: Beliefs and practices

 The Allahiyah Movement believes in the deification of Ali where a believer of Ali should give their life to Ali through human sacrifice, normally ritual suicide.
 They often perform shoors and tatbir while professing Ali as God according to video clips circulating on the internet.
 During these shoor and tatbir rituals, members of the movement will violently slap their faces and chests to the rhythm of latmiyas.
 Many of these beliefs are espoused by the movement's founder, Abdul Ali Munim al-Hasani (an Iraqi Shia cleric who fled to Iran), who tells his followers to reject mainstream Twelver Shia beliefs.
 A member of the movement told HuffPost Iraq "We believe that Imam Ali bin Abi Talib, peace be upon him, is God incarnate on Earth, and that sacrifices must be offered to him in order to gain his satisfaction and forgiveness" and denied that the movement carried out murders.
 What's considered to be the sacred place of the movement is the Imam Reza shrine in Mashhad where members normally walk to on foot in groups annually.
 According to monitors of the movement, their an extension of the Al-Maghaleen Group, and that they are not a movement born today, but rather a historical extension to the Kaysanites, Iftahis, Ismailis and Haruris.

 Due to their practices, they're outlawed by the Iraqi court according to Article 7 of the Iraqi Constitution, which criminalizes the perpetrators of these ideas in the category of racism, terrorism, or takfir.

 Many of these practices and beliefs are discouraged and considered forbidden by many Shia activists and clerics in Iraq and Iran, considering the movement ghulat, haram, and bid'ah.
-The cleric, Muqtada al-Sadr, urged authorities in Iraq to extradite members of the movement to Iran after accusing Iran of backing the group.
+The cleric, Muqtada al-Sadr, urged authorities in Iran to extradite members of the movement to Iraq after accusing Iran of backing the group.